What is your withdrawal rate?

 All these factors need to be considered before you can decide on how much income you plan to take from your investments.

-Sounds like part of a comprehensive retirement income plan, well that is exactly what you need to do.
+It sounds like part of a comprehensive retirement income plan, well that is exactly what you need to do.
 There is no simple answer.
 Your financial professional can help you answer these questions and has software programs to take into account all of the varying factors.
 Ask for a comprehensive retirement income analysis to make sure you are not going to take out too much income from your investments leaving you to worry about your retirement future.

 Instead of sitting around worrying, find out how you can be secure about your retirement income today.